shadmsft/boot-camp-waf-opex/README.md

     ![image](./media/21.png)

 1. Click on Next: Actions >.
-We won't add any specific actions right so.
+We won't add any specific actions right now.
 1. Click Review + Create.
 1. Click Create to finish the action group creation.
 1. Click on Next: Details > Setting the following